Changes in Consumer Behavior Create Opportunities for Small Business Growth

 The ability to adapt to sudden changes has been a recurring theme during this past year.
 This sentiment likely resonates especially with small business owners, where change has been a near-constant.

-In its ‘2021 Trends in Shifting Consumer Behavior’ webinar, Hanover Research, a firm specializing in market research and analytics, discussed a silver lining to the disruption caused by the pandemic: the ability to create growth opportunities.
+In its webinar about trends in shifting consumer behavior, Hanover Research, a firm specializing in market research and analytics, discussed a silver lining to the disruption caused by the pandemic: the ability to create growth opportunities.

-As we start planning for the next year, now is the time to reflect on the changes the pandemic has brought forth in consumption patterns and what businesses should do to ensure their path forward These four key trends identified by Hanover Research in its report, ‘2021 Trends in Shifting Consumer Behavior,’ may help give small businesses a boost as planning for the next year begins.
+As we start planning for the next year, now is the time to reflect on the changes the pandemic has brought forth in consumption patterns and what businesses should do to ensure their path forward.
+These four key trends identified by Hanover Research in its report may help give small businesses a boost for the coming year.

 Trend No. 1: The disruption caused by the pandemic is creating growth opportunities.